 Calculation of fees and damages arising from allegations of violations of the Antitrust Act and the False Claims Act regarding furniture manufacturers (Military Bases and Colombia).

-Financial analysis involving four dairy farm entities with common ownership and multiple transfers among each entity, one of which had filed for bankruptcy (Texas).
+Financial analysis involving dairy farm entities with common ownership and multiple transfers among each entity, one of which had filed for bankruptcy (Texas).

 LOST PROFITS AND LOSS IN BUSINESS VALUE

 Modeling future cash flows to calculate damages on intellectual property theft (new technology) and financial analysis to determine a reasonable royalty in the oil and gas services industry (Bakken formation, Montana).

 Financial modeling and industry analysis to determine damages arising from the alleged misappropriation of trade secrets in the farm chemicals industry (Texas).

 Lost earnings model and lost accounts analysis in a FINRA arbitration matter for financial advisor groups with shared accounts under management and differing production over time (Texas).

 Economic analysis for cryptocurrency mining ventures related to equipment installations on natural gas that would otherwise be flared.